kopyakova/BANOVA_R/README.md

   2. format change of convergence diag
   3. table of means and prediction change (exp(mu + sigma^2/2)) for the Poisson model
   4. table of means included in the summary
+  5. TODO: unify the format of digits, and names of the table of effect sizes and table of p values
-  5. TODO: median -> mean
+  6. TODO: median -> mean
-  6. TODO: predictors that have 4 levels or fewer will be considered as factors
+  7. TODO: predictors that have 4 levels or fewer will be considered as factors
-  7. TODO: add single level models for the Poisson model to compare
+  8. TODO: add single level models for the Poisson model to compare